River, Lakes, Waterholes in Central Australia

 After such torrents, the river seem to simply disappear, as the water passes, leaving dry river beds, with the most obvious evidence being trees and debris left caught wrapped around trees that grow along the tracks of the rivers.

 Such rain often fill dried rock holes, replenish the permanent waterholes, claypans and lakes, and depending on the amount of water that has fallen, can be the trigger for the appearance of an amazing array of life.
 Desert and burrowing frogs appear, mate and lay their eggs, spawning the cycle of tadpoles and frogs.
-Desert fishes seem to appear out of nowhere and every body of water provide habitats for a variety of amazing tiny crustaceans such as fairy shrimp, clam shrimp and shield shrimp.
+Desert fishes seem to appear out of nowhere, with the water providing habitats for a variety of amazing tiny crustaceans such as fairy shrimp, clam shrimp and shield shrimp.

 These small crustaceans lie dormant in the clay and sand, awaiting the arrival of rain.
 Once enough water has fallen, it is the trigger for the eggs to hatch.
 Like a number of other creatures in this arid landscape, they live an accelerated life cycle, laying more eggs before they die.